Our policy and principles

 promoting flexible working options and achieving a highly commended recognition in the Diversity Works work/life balance category in New Zealand

-offering training on topics supporting diversity and inclusion at Xero such as unconscious bias and LGBTQI+ and mental health awareness, and we recently launched an online learning program to build understanding of different worldviews and religions
+offering training on topics supporting diversity and inclusion at Xero such as unconscious bias, LGBTQI+ and mental health awareness, and an online learning program to build understanding of different worldviews and religions

 delivering a range of wellbeing activities including mental health training, resilience workshops, mindfulness programs and initiatives to promote physical health and financial wellbeing